-- The creation of a positive investment climate for Greater Tzaneen Municipality. - To facilitate strategic alliance, joint ventures and encourage participation of local communities where appropriate. - To promote private public partnerships and - To provide business support services many and fast-moving challenges.
-It is critical to mobilize a swift operation, supply chain and financial reporting strategy to ensure timeous actions against the Covid-19 virus.
+- The creation of a positive investment climate for Greater Tzaneen Municipality. - To facilitate strategic alliance, joint ventures and encourage participation of local communities where appropriate. - To promote private public partnerships and - To provide business support services

 Regarding the planning and implementation of Capital projects the Municipality has in depth experience and knowledge to ensure that projects are finalized timeously.
 The Municipality also have an emergency plan in place which provides funding to cater for disaster.